 Everything can all be taken from you in the blink of an eye.
 No matter how sucky you think your current situation is… it can get worse.
 BUT.
 What we tend to forget is it can get better!
 It will get better!
 Illness creates a detour in our lives.
 Sometimes the detour is temporary.
 Other times the detour becomes permanent.
 It’s acute vs. chronic.
 The biggest challenge you will ever face in your life is to take that detour and realize it will be permanent.
 Your life will change, drastically.

 I used to drive a new SUV and wear suits to work.
 Now I don’t even have a car, and I wear jeans or sweats.
-I take a über if I need to go somewhere or wait until my husband gets home from work to run errands.
+I take an über if I need to go somewhere or wait until my husband gets home from work to run errands.
 I shop at thrift stores, not department stores.
 I refurbish old furniture and sell things on Craigslist.
 I order my groceries online so I can stick to my budget and stop the impulse buys.
 We purchased a duplex.
 I take care of renting and paperwork for the upper level (we live in the lower level) and I determine our monthly budget.
-I write this blog, I co-authored a book, and I freelance as a copywriter.
+I write this blog and I co-authored a book.

 At first, as the anger dissipated and my pity party came to an end, I realized this is now my life, better make the best of it.
 Afterall, I had read everything I could get my hands on.
 I had spent an enormous amount of money on doctors.
 I had tried every alternative treatment available.
 I did anything and everything I was told to do to try to beat this disease.
 I was exhausted, broke, and hopeless.